British parliament to vote on Brexit deal on Dec 11

 Former May loyalist Michael Fallon said the government was asking parliament to "take a huge gamble" and "surrendering our (EU) vote and our veto without any firm commitment to frictionless trade".

-More than an hour passed before the first member of her own party stood up to voice her support for the prime minister.
+More than an hour passed during Monday's parliamentary session before the first member of her own party stood up to voice support for the premier.

+The British pound gave up all its morning gains against the dollar over the course of May's appearance in parliament.

 'GET ON WITH IT'

-The current vote counts conducted by British media are not stacking up in May's favour.
+The latest vote counts conducted by British media are not stacking up in May's favour.

 Many expect the deal to fail the first time around and for May to call a second vote on more or less the same set of arrangements before the chamber breaks for the winter holidays.